-From January 2018, we are launching an improved version of our already successful and highly regarded teacher training programme.
+In January 2018, we launched an improved version of our already successful and highly regarded teacher training programme.

 The Breathworks Training Programme is designed to develop your understanding of the principles and practices of Mindfulness-based Pain Management (MBPM), as well as training you in the essential Breathworks approach, which combines mindfulness and compassion as powerful ways of working to transform people’s experience of pain, illness, stress and anxiety.
-As you advance in your training, you will choose whether to focus on the Mindfulness for Health or Mindfulness for Stress course and be enabled to deliver it effectively to a wide range of people.
+As you advance in your training, you will become familiar with the Mindfulness for Health and Mindfulness for Stress courses and be enabled to deliver them effectively to a wide range of people.
 You will learn to present Breathworks key concepts clearly and facilitate group learning; effectively and confidently guide meditation practices and mindful movement; and support people in practising mindfulness in daily life.
 You will be paired with a personal mentor from our training team who will support you through your training course.

 The training consists of five stages: